 When Glossier announced late last year that it was launching a perfume, I barely took notice.
-Fragrance is one of the few categories in my beauty stash that isn't ridiculously overpopulated.
+Fragrance is one of the few categories in my beauty stash that aren't ridiculously overpopulated.
 I wish I could attribute this to willpower, but the reason is more mundane: I dislike a vast majority of the perfumes I try on.
 I do wear fragrance a few times a week, but I'm content with my very small collection.
 I own just four full-sized perfumes: L'Artisan Verte Violette (which is seven years old and still 3/4 full), Diptyque Florabellio, Lush Tuca Tuca, and a rollerball of Fresh Citron de Vigne.
 There are a few other perfumes that I love but have owned only in sample form: Parfums Delrae Coup de Foudre, Maison Martin Margiela Lipstick On and Funfair Evening, Diptyque L'Ombre dans l'Eau, and L'Artisan Safran Troublant.
 That's, what, nine favorite perfumes total?
 Nine in seven years?
 I can fall in love with nine lipsticks in seven minutes.

 If there's a common thread that runs through those fragrances, I have yet to isolate it.
 I gravitate toward high-end niche brands, but Fresh and Lush are both affordable.
 I like rose, violet, vanilla, salt, and incense notes, but I can think of several perfumes that contain at least one of those notes and still manage to put me off.
 In general, though, I like somewhat eccentric fragrances.
 I like sweetness tempered by strangeness.
 I like my perfume to tell its own story even as it interacts with my body chemistry.
 And Glossier You promised to be the opposite of all that: "a skin-smell enhancer first and foremost."
 So, like...boring?
 I would never have bought this perfume, not even with store credit, if the Glossier website hadn't offered a sample along with my order.
 But it did, and here we are.